wbazant/markerAlignmentsPaper/paper.md

 A recent method aimed at solving this problem is EukDetect [@lind2021accurate], a tool based on read mapping which exploits the finding that using a specially prepared reference of sequences only typically present in eukaryotes can remove spuriously aligning bacterial reads.
 However, a possibility of an unknown eukaryote being present in the sample is not discussed in the original EukDetect publication.
 Only a small proportion of eukaryotic species has been named, let alone sequenced - the 1/23/2021 version of the EukDetect reference used in this publication contains sequences for 4023 taxa, and there are estimated a 2-3 million of just fungi [@hawksworth2017fungal].

 We analyse alignments of simulated reads to show that EukDetect can report incorrect results when the sequenced material contains an unknown species, and EukDetect's removal of less confident alignments also biases it against detection of non-reference strains of known organisms.

-We then demonstrate an alternative method which incorporates alignments regardless of their reported confidence, and uses multiple alignments per query.
-We show that it detects more organisms, and can adequately report unknown organisms.
+Nevertheless, reads from eukaryotic sequences can generally be mapped to their nearest known reference, and using specially chosen sequences offers a lot of potential.

 \newpage